Let's be real: No one loves filling out the FAFSA. Completing the FAFSA can be a long, tedious process.

-The good news is, once you hit submit and your application has been accepted, you may be eligible for tons of money.
+The good news is, once you hit submit and your application has been accepted, you may be eligible for tons of financial aid.
 And that makes every minute (or hour) of staring at the screen worth it.

-If you want to be eligible for federal and even state and school-specific money, you need to complete and file the FAFSA each academic year.
+To be eligible for federal financial aid and even certain state and school aid, you need to file the FAFSA each academic year.

-That means when October 1 rolls around, you need to be ready to reapply for FAFSA for the following year.
-(For example, you can apply for FAFSA in October of 2018 for the school year of 2019-2020.)
+That means when October 1 rolls around, you need to be ready to reapply for FAFSA for the upcoming year.
+(For example, you can complete the FAFSA in October 2021 for the 2022-23 school year.)

-If you submitted a FAFSA during the previous award year, and you are eligible to complete a Renewal FAFSA, you may choose to have most of the questions pre-filled with the information you provided.
+If you submitted a FAFSA during the previous award year, and you're eligible to complete a Renewal FAFSA, you may have most of the questions prefilled with the information you previously provided.
 All you have to do is review the application and update any information for the new school year.

 However, any financial or tax-related questions will need to be filled out each year.
-FAFSA does not pre-fill this part of the application.
+FAFSA doesn't prefill this part of the application.

-You also the option of using the IRS Data Retrieval Tool to help transfer data about income from your federal income tax returns.
-This can be a huge time save.
-This functionality was disabled for a short period of time, but it has been updated and is now available to use with the 2018-2019 FAFSA.
+You also have the option of using the IRS Data Retrieval Tool to help transfer data about income from your federal income tax returns.
+This can also be a huge time saver.

-Why you need to reapply for FAFSA each year
+Why you need to resubmit a FAFSA each year

-Filling out and submitting the FAFSA each year is important — even if you didn’t qualify for any of the federal loans, grants, or work-study programs in the previous year.
+Filling out and submitting the FAFSA each year is important — even if you didn’t qualify for any federal loans, grants, or work-study programs in the previous year.

-Let us explain.
 If your financial or household situation has changed, your FAFSA eligibility may have also changed.
-Both household and income changes can decrease your EFC or Expected Family Contribution.
+Changes to either your household or income can decrease your EFC or Expected Family Contribution.
 Which means you'd be more likely to qualify for some aid.

-If there are more family members in your household who are in college now, you may see an increase in money on your award letter.
-Also, if your income went down or you or a parent/guardian lost their job or had a serious illness that resulted in loss of income, that could increase your eligibility for aid in the next school year.
+For example, if there are more family members in your household attending college now, you may see an increase in money on your award letter.
+Or, if your income went down or you or a parent/guardian lost their job or had a serious illness that resulted in loss of income, that could increase your eligibility for aid in the next school year.